 -You need help making sense of and organizing what you’ve already found.

 If you or someone you know could use my assistance, check out the new Family Locket Genealogists services page.
 At half the cost of a big name company, I can save you time and money in overcoming your brick walls.

-If you’d like to do the research yourself, I have two options that might fit your needs: one-on-one coaching to help you with research analysis and planning; and the Research Like a Pro study group beginning in September.
-Because this is the first session, the price is reduced by half.
-In return I hope first attendees will give good feedback to make it even better.
+If you’d like to do the research yourself, I have three options that might fit your needs: one-on-one coaching to help you with research analysis and planning; the Research Like a Pro study group; and my book, Research Like a Pro: A Genealogist’s Guide.

 After two years of hard work learning the secrets of professional genealogy, I’m ready to share those with you.